hack-the-crisis-web/htc-web/src/content/tracklists/economy.md

       that is easy to access, enables identification, does not require high-level IT skills and provides protection of personal data and online security.
+  - title: Curving the Impact
+    logo: /img/theworldbank_0.png
+    logoTitle: by The World Bank
+    linkTitle: ''
+    linkUrl: ''
+    description: >-
+      COVID-19 has had a substantial impact on society in terms of health, emergency response, and economy.
+As the number of cases rises, the countries started to implement unprecedented measures such as lock-down their cities and stay-home order.
+Those policies surely save lives.
+      However, the economic disturbance due to COIVD-19 and related policies might affect people’s lives just as much as any other financial crisis.
+      The challenges are more hazardous in the countries where their economies are not formalized, guaranteed, and not publicly recognized/supported.

+      The most vulnerable to the economic challenges due to the COVID-19 are those who have been working in the informal sector or those with a disability, sickness, and old age.
+Hence, several national governments have already announced their social protection measures, such as cash transfer programs to mitigate the risk associated with COVID-19.
+Though the success of cash transfer is critical to saving vulnerable people from economic severity, the cash transfer program, especially in developing countries, have several challenges:

+       No effective ways to transfer cash to those in need\

+       No accurate governmental data on the locations/names of those in need\

+       In many cases, they are not up to date

+      There is a significant risk of exclusion/inclusion error, due to the lack of accessible service and problems with transparency of policy
+      implementation:

+       No effective ways to communicate with those in need\

+       Those people tend to have no access to an information source such as internet

+      The situation requires solutions using technologies such as:

+       Mobile payment solutions to obtain cash from local organizations such as bank\

+       Biometrics identifications to maximize the effectiveness of the cash transfer\

+       Integrating the several governmental databases to update the beneficiaries’ status\

+       Use of ML model to minimize the exclusion/inclusion error and establish objective decision-making process for recipients\

+       Big data analysis using data from the public such as national/local governments and private organization\

+       Use of drone or robots to promote cash transfer program to those who need it avoiding physical interaction of people

+      The World Bank team has been supporting the government in identifying the right and cost-efficient technologies that solve the delivery problems.
+      However, the urgency of the issue requires more agile and creative solutions to address the challenges described above.
 widgetCode: >-
   <div class='embedsocial-hashtag'
   data-ref="91d6d1f115cd637b0006de3a42b306a5bea286f3"